Gilbert Arenas: College career

 Arenas played basketball at the University of Arizona.
+He was 17 years old during his freshman season at Arizona, where he played 34 games, starting 31 of them and averaging 15.4 PPG and 4.1 RPG playing both shooting guard and point guard.
 One of his teammates, Richard Jefferson, would later join him in entering the 2001 NBA draft.
-In 2001, Arenas's sophomore year, he was named first-team All-Pac-10.
-He helped lead Arizona to the national championship game, where they lost to the Blue Devils, 82–72.
+In 2001, Arenas' sophomore year, he was named first-team All-Pac-10.
+He helped lead Arizona to the national championship game, where they lost to the Duke Blue Devils, 82–72.
+Arenas, who was reportedly dealing with a knee injury, struggled in the championship game.
+He scored 10 points, grabbing 4 rebounds and dishing 4 assists, shooting 4–17 from the field and 4–13 from 3, in what would be his final game with Arizona.
 Shortly after the tournament, Arenas announced that he was foregoing his last two years at college and would enter the 2001 NBA draft.
+NBA scouts thought that Arenas, at the time aged only 19, was Arizona's best pro prospect.

 Professional career

 Golden State Warriors (2001–2003)

-After a productive college career, Arenas entered the 2001 NBA draft.
-Despite strong consideration from many teams in the first round, Arenas fell to the second round, being selected with the 31st overall pick by the Golden State Warriors.
-Arenas would wear the number 0 on his jersey to signify the number of minutes that experts predicted he would play coming from a small high school going to a college powerhouse in Arizona.
-Arenas started 30 games and averaged 10.9 points per game for the Warriors, who finished in last place in the Western Conference that season.
-In 2002–03, his sophomore season, Arenas received the NBA Most Improved Player Award and was named Most Valuable Player of the Rookie-Sophomore game during the NBA All-Star Weekend.